 Your caffeine habit could be affecting your sleep.
 Studies show that daily coffee intake can alter your sleep cycle, causing restless sleep and daytime drowsiness.
-This can be especially true if you consume caffeine less than six hours before heading to bed.
+This can be especially true if you consume caffeine less than before heading to bed.

 3. More efficient absorption of nutrients

 If you’re not a caffeine drinker, your body may absorb some nutrients better than those who do partake.
 The tannins in caffeine can possibly inhibit some of the absorption of: